Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Valence-bond fluctuations

-Figure \ref{fluc} shows log plots of our results for $\sigma^2_L$ for the case $k\rightarrow \infty$ (corresponding to the Heisenberg chain, with $d=2$) and $k=2$ (corresponding to the $Q=2$ Potts model, i.e. the critical transverse field Ising model, with $d = \sqrt{2}$).
-For the uniform models our results confirm the log scaling and exact coefficients found by Jacobsen and Saleur \cite{jac08}.
-For the random models the $J_i$'s are taken to be uniformly distributed in the interval $[1-u,1+u]$, where $u$ is a measure of disorder strength, and we observe that $\sigma^2_L$ saturates on a length scale which grows as $u$ decreases.
-We believe the observation of this saturation, which indicates a finite fluctuation length scale $l$, together with the log scaling of $\overline{\langle n_L \rangle}$, which indicates a power-law distribution of valence bond lengths, provides a direct numerical proof of random singlet phase formation in these models.
+Figure \ref{fluc} shows log-linear plots of our results for $\sigma^2_L$ for the case $k\rightarrow \infty$ (corresponding to the Heisenberg chain, with $d=2$), $k=3$ (corresponding to the golden chain, with $d=\phi$) and $k=2$ (corresponding to the critical transverse field Ising model, with $d = \sqrt{2}$) for both uniform and random models.
+For the random models the $J_i$'s are taken to be distributed according to (\ref{bld}), where $u$ is a measure of disorder strength.
+It can be observed from Fig.~\ref{fluc} that the valence-bond fluctuations $\sigma^2_L$ for the random models saturates, regardless of how weak the disorder is, on a finite length scale $\xi$ which grows as $u$ decreases.

+The observation of this saturation, which indicates a finite crossover length scale $\xi$ beyond which the valence bonds effectively lock into a random singlet configuration, together with the log scaling of $\overline{\langle n_L \rangle}$, which indicates a power-law distribution of valence bond lengths, provides a direct numerical proof of random singlet phase formation in these models.